gregemel/world/README.md

 ### component
 * a collection of properties associated with an entity (e.g. position)
-* tagging and tracking an entity in your world
+* tagging and tracking an entity in the world
 * animation state, ai state
 * models and skins